 Also consider planting your own veggie garden – all you need is a balcony off your condo or apartment and that’s sufficient.
-There’s an entire movement of people taking control of their food, at huge savings, by getting involved with urban gardening – we also did a teleseminar about this at JPT Wellness Circle that has all the info you need to get started.
+There’s an entire movement of people taking control of their food, at huge savings, by getting involved with urban gardening – we also did a teleseminar about this that has all the info you need to get started.

 Don’t Buy Processed Foods

 Processed, packaged foods are where the costs can really escalate.
 If you need a sweet treat, then take one day and bake in bulk – banana bread, muffins and cookies all freeze really well.
 Package them up in one-week packets (i.e. the amount of treats your family wants to eat each week) and then just take a packet out of the freezer as needed.
-I’ve got LOTS of recipes for my family’s favorite (yet healthy) treats over at JPT Wellness Circle, but I also made a few of my healthy, delicious treat recipes available to everyone.
+I’ve got lots of recipes for my family’s favorite (yet healthy) treats here on my blog, so check out the recipe section.

 When you want a salty treat, just buy plain, salted potato chips.
 Or, even better, make your own organic popcorn with organic butter (or coconut oil) and salt.
 You can also add fine-grated parmesan for a cheesy popcorn taste – but don’t stint on the butter.
 Remember, 40% of your cell membrane is fat, so don’t be shy.